Our Stories

 Beth McIntyre

-Central patch + Mackinac Bridge and 1000 Miles
+Central patch + Mackinac Bridge, 1000 Miles, and Vermont

 Although I had hiked parts of the North Country in Kalamazoo and Calhoun Counties (MI) over the years, my “real” NCT hiking began after I joined the Chief Noonday Chapter in the fall of 2020.
 The next year, I participated in the Chapter’s “Hike the County” challenge for the first time.
 I finished hiking the Chapter’s three counties in June 2021.
 Driving home from my last hike, I remember thinking, “Well, now what am I going to do?”